Commercial Point, Ohio

 Commercial Point is a village in Pickaway County, Ohio, United States.
 The population was 3,078 at the 2020 census.
 It is one of the fastest-growing villages in central Ohio.
-It is a suburb of Columbus.

 History

 Wiley H. Beckett came from eastern Virginia in 1829 and settled on a 238-acre tract west of the present Commercial Point.
 In 1841 he laid out a community called Genoa.
 James H. Burnley, also from Virginia, arrived in the area in 1832 and laid out a similar community east of Genoa called Rome.
 As the two towns grew larger, Rome became the western half, and Genoa the eastern half, of a new single town.
 When Genoa was incorporated in 1851, Rome was merged into the new village.
 The first store was established in 1844 by Wiley H. Beckett, and the post office was originally named Beckett's Store.
 The name of the village was changed in 1872 to Commercial Point.